Australian authoritarianism

 On the one hand, I agree that making it too easy for anyone to go dark is bad in the age of Moore’s Law of Mad Science.
 The trouble is that making it hard for dangerous people to go dark is difficult, while making it hard for ordinary people to keep their communications private is easy.
 Making it too easy for the state to backdoor incredibly pervasive spy technology with no oversight during the great democratic malaise is a fragile way to run a society.

-In Australia it is illegal for companies to sell encryption without spyware, and it’s even illegal to admit the spyware exists.
+In Australia, it is illegal for companies to sell encryption without spyware, and it’s even illegal to admit the spyware exists.
 Private information in Australia is accessed by an unaccountable surveillance apparatus thanks to the Ass Access Bill.
-Police visit the home of workers at encryption-based tech firms without warrants.
+Police visit the homes of workers at encryption-based tech firms without warrants.

 No worries, mate — she’ll be right, fingers crossed.

-In Australia, authorities will break your encryption, then turn around and lie to your face about it.
-You can read opinions about that from various commentators, e.g. ProtonVPN, Mark Nottingham, South China Morning Post and my favourite, Bruce Schneier: Australia Threatens to Force Companies to Break Encryption.
+In Australia, authorities will break our encryption, then turn around and lie to our faces about it.
+We can read opinions about that from various commentators, e.g. ProtonVPN, Mark Nottingham, South China Morning Post and my favourite, Bruce Schneier: Australia Threatens to Force Companies to Break Encryption.

 Also of interest: new bills empowering the state to use tracking devices without a warrant, and to interrogate children.

-The state may intercept information without a warrant, in a bill that was passed without briefing the crossbench and has been particularly singled out for its chilling effects on journalists.
+The state may intercept information without a warrant, under a bill that was passed without briefing the crossbench and has been particularly singled out for its chilling effects on journalists.

 At the same time, dedicated specialists can still use encryption.
-The current regime seems focused on making sure that it has oversight over the tools used by the masses.
-This is more about taking it out of non-specialist usage.
+The current regime seems focused on ensuring it has oversight of the tools used by the masses.
+This is more about taking encryption out of non-specialist use.

 10 The defence force

-I haven’t read deeply about this, but here’s a provocative headline for you: Soldiers shouldn’t be guided by public interest, commonwealth says:
+I haven’t read much about this, but here’s a provocative headline for us: Soldiers shouldn’t be guided by public interest, Commonwealth says:

 […] the crown, represented by Patricia McDonald SC, said on Tuesday that McBride swore an oath to render service to the [Australian Defence Forces] according to law.
 The oath and its notion of service, the crown argued, said nothing about acting in the public interest.